Divyasnj/Contact-Form/README.md

 }

-✅ Core logic:
+✅ Core logic explanation:

-Visual feedback when a user clicks inside a field.
+Adds visual feedback when a user clicks inside a field.

-Improves UX & accessibility.
+Improves user experience (UX) and accessibility.

+📌 Interview Answer Example

+If asked “What’s the core logic of your contact form project?” →

+“The form uses Web3Forms API for submission.
+The hidden access_key authenticates requests, and data is sent securely via a POST request.
+HTML5 validation (required) ensures users cannot submit empty fields.
+On the frontend, I styled inputs with CSS, added responsive media queries, and focus/placeholder styles to improve usability.
+The logic is lightweight but scalable—later it can be extended with a backend if needed.”